tklebel/rOpenSci-blog/draft.md

-As can be expected when parsing deeply nested lists which do not always have the same structure, this quickly escalated into more and more complex and sometimes quite ridicoulus functions:
+As can be expected when parsing deeply nested lists which do not always have the same structure, this quickly escalated into more and more complex and sometimes quite ridiculous functions:

 ```r
 extract_name <- function(x) {